 V'al Hanissim is recited each time one bentches during Chanukah.
 If one forgot V'al Hanissim at the appropriate place in bentching, he may recite it before saying Hashem's name at the end of that Brachah.
-After that point, he may recite it as a Harachaman, as per the Nusach printed in the Siddur.
+After that point, he may recite it as a Harachaman, as per the Nusach printed in some siddurim.

-HALLEL
+W HALLEL